Dawit-Nigus/Dawit-Nigus/README.md

 ![Dawit Nigus](https://github.com/Dawit-Nigus/Dawit-Nigus/blob/main/img/istockphoto-1291971619-170667b.jpg)
 ### Hi there 👋 , I'm Dave
 # 💫 About Me:
-Here are some ideas to get you started:<br><br>    🔭 I’m currently a student<br><br>    🌱 I’m currently learning everything<br><br>    👯 I’m looking to collaborate with other content creators<br><br>    🤔 What I do<br>        Designing user interfaces and navigation menus<br>        Writing and reviewing code for sites, typically HTML, CSS, or JavaScript<br>        I am learning Django, Django rest framework, Django with React<br>        Integrating multimedia content onto a site<br>        Testing web applications<br>        Troubleshooting problems with performance or user experience<br><br>    💬 Ask me about anything<br>
+Here are some ideas to get you started:
+🔭 I’m currently a student
+🌱 I’m currently learning everything
+👯 I’m looking to collaborate with other content creators
+🤔 What I do
+Designing user interfaces and navigation menus<br>
+Writing and reviewing code for sites, typically HTML, CSS, or JavaScript
+I am learning Django, Django rest framework, Django with React
+Integrating multimedia content onto a site
+Testing web applications
+Troubleshooting problems with performance or user experience<br> 💬 Ask me about anything<br>

 ## 🌐 Socials: